Use Self-Managed Encryption Keys with Tableflow

 3. Verify permissions: Test key access using the AWS CLI or console before re-enabling Tableflow.

-4. Monitor resumption: Tableflow should automatically resume processing after key access is restored (this may take a few minutes).
+4. Monitor resumption: Tableflow should automatically resume processing after key access is restored.
+This might take a few minutes.

-Contact Confluent Support if issues persist or if you need assistance with complex key recovery scenarios.
+If issues persist or if you need assistance with complex key recovery scenarios, contact Confluent Support.

 Security considerations for Tableflow